|

 devil.
 You might think,

-Maybe they should be like Michael, and let the Lord do the rebuking
+Maybe we should be like Michael, and let the Lord do the rebuking

 of the devil.